Parrot6/RecipeHero/README.md

 ![alt text](https://i.postimg.cc/8PsQqDTs/SS-2.jpg)

 Print any or all of your recipes!
-Share you recipe book with friends!
+Share your recipe book with friends!
 Just go to options menu > Save/Share/Load and send the file their way, they just have to choose the file from their application and they will have all your recipes in their cookbook as well!

 Search recipes from some of the largest recipe websites, save these recipes for later.
 Edit them whenever you want to remember that perfect substitution or variation!